Thoughts on Radicalism

-Consider some more concrete illustrations: Given a choice between Dwight Eisenhower and Lyndon Johnson as U.S. Presidential candidates, the conservative — even the intelligent conservative — will unhesitatingly choose the former, because Ike at least looked honest, while not even the most naïve rube would have bought a used car form LBJ.
+Consider some more concrete illustrations: Given a choice between Dwight Eisenhower and Lyndon Johnson as U.S. Presidential candidates, the conservative — even the intelligent conservative — will unhesitatingly choose the former, because Ike at least looked honest, while not even the most naïve rube would have bought a used car from LBJ.

 And for exactly the same reasons the radical will choose LBJ.
 As long as the inner rottenness remains — as long as the same destructive forces are at work behind the scenes — then it is better that the perfumed bandages be ripped off America’s running sores, so that they can stink in the nostrils of those who would rather pretend that all is well.
 Better LBJ’s sly, oily, palm-rubbing, all-too-evident crookedness to remind the American cattle what their political system has degenerated to than Ike’s phony façade of propriety, which only encourages the cattle to continue munching contentedly.